dhanush-girish/Letterboxd-wrapped-project/README.md

 # Letterboxd Wrapped Project

 ## Overview
 This project is a personal data analysis and visualization of my movie-watching history using data from **Letterboxd** and **The Movie Database (TMDB)**.
-The goal was to create a "wrapped" summary of my movie preferences, including details like directors, genres, and other insights.
+The goal was to create a "wrapped" summary of my movie preferences similar to Spotify Wrapped, including details like directors, genres, and other insights.

 ## 📋 Project Overview